gguerrero/progimage_transform_rotate/README.md

 have the transformed image cached ready to return to the user.
 This cache improves highly the request performance!

 See this in action, first request will have to download the image from the storage server and transform it.
-When second request (with same params) is hitted, the performance improve is clear (from 400ms -> 14ms):
+When second request (with same params) is hit, the performance improve is clear (from 400ms -> 14ms):

 ```ruby
 Started GET "/api/v1/transform/rotate/d86aaee4-a195-4432-8793-cf9ad47c9505?degrees=-90" for ::1 at 2020-02-24 19:23:17 +0400